AutoITWeb/autoit-dealer-tools/README.md

 See the release tab in this repository to see the latest changes.

 # Installing and using the plugin
-Last version of the plugin using the Wordpress SVN was 1.0.22.
-The following versions are updated using Github.
 It's very important to follow the installation guide closely in order to make the plugin work.

-Find the plugin in the wordpress repository - Search for Biltorvet Dealer Tools last (v.
-1.0.22) Install and activate the plugin
+Download and install the plugin

 Create a wordpress landingpages for the following:
 * A page for the car search and result list